Torsion-Audio/Scyclone-AI/README.md

 RAVE Original repo:
 https://github.com/acids-ircam/RAVE

-Some code for the notbook adopted from: https://github.com/moiseshorta
+Some code for the notebook adopted from: https://github.com/moiseshorta